aays/rcmb/analysis/alignment/log.md

 ## 21/7/2021

-trimming finally done - took a day and 6 hours, annd that's with 16 threads!
+trimming finally done - took a day and 6 hours, and that's with 16 threads!

 getting fastqc going again: